high speed image intensifier

 P46 or P47

-The HiCATT attaches to all major brand high-speed cameras by using a high quality lens coupling.
-The hybrid Image Intensifier of the HiCATT consists of 2 stages and can be delivered with a diameter of either 25 mm or 18 mm.
-The first stage is a Gen II or Gen III proximity-focused MCP intensifier and offers a very high, adjustable gain.
-The second stage is a proximity-focussed Gen1 booster, producing the extra high output brightness required for imaging at high frame rates.
-In its gating mode the first stage functions as a fast electro-optical shutter with effective exposure times down to the nanosecond regime.
+The HiCATT can be attached to all major high-speed camera brands using a high-quality, high numerical aperture (NA) lens coupling.
+It features a hybrid image intensifier composed of two stages and is available with a diameter of either 25 mm or 18 mm.
+The first stage is a Gen II or Gen III proximity-focused microchannel plate (MCP) intensifier, offering very high and adjustable gain.
+The second stage is a proximity-focused Gen I booster, which provides the extra high output brightness necessary for imaging at high frame rates.
+In its gating mode, the first stage operates as a fast electro-optical shutter, enabling effective exposure times down to the nanosecond range.

-The intensifier can be operated at repetition rates of up to 1 Mhz in continuous mode and 5 MHz in bursts.
-A series of different intensifier control units provide functionality ranging from analog gain control to full digital control including an internal trigger generator and programmable gate trains.
-With a wide range of Gen II and Gen III image intensifiers the HiCATT offers high sensitivity down to single photon level and the optimal spectral bandwidth for your application.
-Different models covering a range in spectral sensitivity, phosphor, spatial resolution, gain, linearity, minimum gate width and gating frequency are available.
-Standard, the first stage image intensifier of the HiCATT is equipped with a single MCP.
-Dual MCP image intensifiers are available on request.
+The ultra-high-speed intensifier can operate at repetition rates of up to 1 MHz in continuous mode and 10 MHz in burst mode.
+Various intensifier control units offer functionalities from analog gain control to full digital control, including an internal trigger generator and programmable gate trains.
+With a broad selection of Gen II and Gen III image intensifiers, the HiCATT provides high sensitivity down to the single-photon level and the optimal spectral bandwidth for diverse applications.
+Different models are available, covering a range of spectral sensitivities, phosphors, spatial resolutions, gains, linearities, minimum gate widths, and gating frequencies.
+Standard models of the HiCATT feature a single MCP in the first-stage image intensifier, with dual MCP image intensifiers available upon request.

 Spectral response and phosphor decay time